fbpx UA-117135809-1

 The larger the investment, the longer it will take to recoup your initial investment.
 Incentives and grants are available in most states to assist with the initial costs of opening an early learning center.
 Don’t leave money on the table by ignoring these opportunities.

 Owners must keep an eye on money and everything it encompasses to be successful and profitable.
 Rates should regularly be checked against the competition to ensure they are in line with it.
 Expenses must be tracked and controlled to prevent money from being wasted.
-Supply prices should be checked often, as daycare should strive for the best deals to maximize revenue.
+Supply prices should be checked often, as daycares should strive for the best deals to maximize revenue.
 Managing a business should not be taken lightly, as rates and costs may change daily.

 If you love what you do, you’ll never work a day in your life.